How to Optimise Your Distribution Centre (Part 1)

 - Would this cause a general reduction in efficiency due to operating out of an under-construction DC?

 Companies often opt to adapt their existing facility for short-term efficiency, while planning a new facility—in a concurrent approach to ensure business continuity.
 Other incremental improvements to an existing DC facility can include purchasing/installing a new piece of equipment that can be transferred to a new facility in the future, implementing more-efficient handling processes and practices, and enhancing the current layout.

-In my next blog post, I’ll dive into the three stages of DC optimisation to explain how a company can achieve their best DC solution.
+In my next blog post, I’ll dive into the three phases of DC optimisation to explain how a company can achieve their optimal DC solution.